 - If you have a nurse case manager assigned to your case and the nurse asks to attend your medical exams with you and the physician and you do not want this intrusion into your personal medical exam and the interruption with your discussion with your doctor.
 Also, if the nurse asks you to sign documents, this is something you should discuss with your attorney.

 - If you want guidance as to what are the correct forms to sign and return to the carrier and experienced legal resources available to you for your questions as you have them about your workers’ compensation case.

 At Harris Guidi Rosner, P.A., we will assist you all along the way in the workers’ compensation process to obtain the medical and money benefits to which you are entitled under Florida law following your accident.
 If the insurance Carrier is not timely providing your medical benefits, money benefits, or mileage, our office will file documents to obtain authorization/payment of the recommended benefits.
 And once you have recovered from your work accident, we can assist you with negotiating a settlement and can discuss with you all the details and considerations of a workers’ compensation settlement.
 Our attorneys are paid on a contingency fee basis; therefore, no retainer is required upfront for representation.
 Attorney’s fees and costs are paid at the end of the case, only at the time of settlement.

-You can contact us for a free consultation at (904) 777-7777 to discuss your work-related accident.
+To request an in-person free consultation at Harris Guidi Rosner, call 904-777-7777 or click our Jacksonville Workers Compensation page for more information.
 If email is more convenient for you, please email us at firstname.lastname@example.org to discuss your case and schedule a time for a confidential consultation.